Keep Reading

 With user data in hand, you can design and implement a better push notification strategy that’s in line with your business goals.
 Google Analytics lets you segment users to gain granular information on how users interact with your applications.
 It also integrates with BigQuery, the data warehousing solution for the Google Cloud Platform.

 The more personalized push notifications are, the more likely users are to engage with them.
 With FCM, you can create any number of user segments for easy personalization.
-Cluster users who exhibit similar characteristics and send them custom messages based on their preferences.
+Cluster users who exhibit similar characteristics and send them custom push messages based on their preferences.
 This FCM feature allows you to target each user with a message that resonates well.

 Analytics data is essential to improving push notification campaigns, but it won’t tell you everything.
 A/B testing makes it possible to assess different versions of push notifications and choose the best-performing options.
 FCM allows A/B testing through Google Optimize, which gives you an intuitive platform for running push notification tests.